Masdar Ventures into Kazakhstan with 1 GW Wind Power Plant Development Agreement

 Mohamed Jameel Al Ramahi, Chief Executive Officer of Masdar, said, “We look forward to strengthening our relationship with Kazakhstan, and to supporting the Kazakh Government's achievement of its clean energy objectives.
 Masdar has already developed a strong presence in Central Asia, and by leveraging our experience of the region, we aim to deliver a world-class wind plant that will support Kazakhstan's energy transition and advancement of its net zero ambitions.”

 Nurlan Zhakupov, Chief Executive Officer of KIDF, said, “KIDF is a government tool for minimizing investment risks for foreign investors through project co-financing and was created to ensure the comfort of investors when implementing projects in Kazakhstan.
-We are pleased that Masdar, one of the leading global players in the field, has chosen as a partner for the joint implementation of a in Kazakhstan with up to 1 GW total capacity.
+We are pleased that Masdar, one of the leading global players in the renewable energy field, has chosen us as a partner for the joint implementation of a in Kazakhstan with up to 1 GW total capacity.
 We look forward to enhancing our cooperation and establishing a long-term strategic partnership with Masdar to develop renewable energy projects in Kazakhstan.”

-Kazakhstan aims to become carbon neutral by 2060 and to boost the use of renewable energy in domestic generation, targeting 10% by 2030 and 50% by 2050.
+Kazakhstan aims to become carbon neutral by 2060 and to boost the use of renewable energy in domestic electricity generation, targeting 10% by 2030 and 50% by 2050.

-Its ambitious goal is to generate 100 GW of renewable energy and produce 1 million tons of green hydrogen per year by 2030, playing a key role in the UAE's Net Zero by 2050 Strategic Initiative and driving the global shift towards clean energy.
+Its ambitious goal is to generate 100 GW of renewable energy and produce 1 million tons of green hydrogen per year by 2030, playing a key role in the 's Net Zero by 2050 Strategic Initiative and driving the global shift towards clean energy.